Three years after Japan signed Hague, parents who abduct still win | The Japan Times

 Odagiri believes this is a form of child abuse that can have a serious, long-term negative impact on mental health that can remain through adulthood.
 “When they grow older they recognize the whole map of their life and what happened to them as a child,” she says.

-Arimitsu failed to comply with a Minnesota court order to surrender the children’s passports to the U.S. Consulate in Osaka by April 7 and release them into Cook’s care by April 23.
+Cook’s wife failed to comply with a Minnesota court order to surrender the children’s passports to the U.S. Consulate in Osaka by April 7 and release them into Cook’s care by April 23.
 Cook flew to Japan and was present at the consulate in the hope that he would be reunited with his children.
 But again, he left alone.

+Cook is appealing a decision made by the Osaka High Court in February to revoke the earlier judgment granting him the return of his children, based on its opinion that Cook lacks the means to support the children in the U.S. He was granted the right by that court to take his appeal to Japan’s Supreme Court and is now preparing arguments.

 “I am a loving parent and a loving parent never gives up, never gives in, never manipulates their children and, above all, recognizes that their children possess the same human rights as they do,” he says.
 “Children are not property, children love both their parents and a part of a child dies when they are denied the other parent.”

-The Japan Times made a number of attempts to contact Arimitsu for comment by telephone but she could not be reached, and no replies to emails sent to her address were received.
+The Japan Times made a number of attempts to contact Cook’s wife for comment by telephone but she could not be reached, and no replies to emails sent to her address were received.
 An attempt was also made to reach her through her lawyer, Tomoko Kamikawa.
-Kamikawa declined to comment and said she was unable to assist with contacting Arimitsu, because she was not representing Arimitsu in relation to her communications with the media.
+Kamikawa declined to comment and said she was unable to assist with contacting her client, because she was not representing her in relation to her communications with the media.

 Loving from a distance